 Description: The Retailer Co-op Initiative provides LDCs with the opportunity to work with retailers in their service area by holding special events at retail locations.
-These events are typically special promotions that encourage customers to purchase energy efficiency measures (and go above-and-beyond the traditional Bi-Annual Coupon
+These events are typically special promotions that encourage customers to purchase energy efficiency measures (and go above-and-beyond the traditional Bi-Annual Coupon Events).

-Events).
+Targeted End Uses: As per the Conservation Instant Coupon Initiative

-Targeted End Uses: As per the Conservation Instant Coupon Initiative customers in their stores.
+Delivery: Retailers apply to the OPA for co-op funding to run special promotions that promote energy efficiency to customers in their stores.
 LDCs can refer retailers to the OPA.
 The OPA provides each LDC with a list of retailers who have qualified for Co-Op Funding as well as details of the proposed special events.